Desktop Communication App Re-Development with 2-Step Outsourcing

 Client since: 2020 – now

-HTML, CSS, ReactJS, Electron, NodeJS, Express, MongoDB, Stripe, Azure, WordPress
+Technologies: HTML, CSS, ReactJS, Electron, NodeJS, Express, MongoDB, Stripe, Azure, WordPress

 As a rule, software development processes are outsourced to the final vendor, who is also often responsible for the launched product scaling, support, and maintenance.
 However, our recent business case has proven that software development outsourcing can also be effective when there are two vendors working on the client’s app at the same time, combining their knowledge, skills, expertise, and efforts into a holistic development strategy.

-Opalescent is a UK-based software development company with top-notch technical expertise, well-designed approaches to remote collaboration, and hands-on software development outsourcing practices.
+Our client is a UK-based software development company with top-notch technical expertise, well-designed approaches to remote collaboration, and hands-on software development outsourcing practices.
 Their client needed to rework their cross-platform application and add some features but still meet quite a strict deadline.
 The company also expected their vendor to proceed with this cooperation, working on their solution scaling, support, and maintenance.

-Opalescent’s client’s app was created in response to the challenges triggered by the global switch to remote work.
+The client’s app was created in response to the challenges triggered by the global switch to remote work.
 The aim of the solution is to make the video conferencing experience more seamless, effective, and engaging for speakers and their audiences.
 The first MVP launch was successful, and the app quickly gained many loyal users.
 However, the application’s time to market was very short, and the developers had no time to foresee some scalability and portability issues that appeared as the result of the app’s increased workload.

 They were forced to quickly make some updates in user license management processes related to the growing demand for an app, but it was quite difficult as an old architecture didn’t correspond to the new requirements.
-The list of challenges Opalescent had to deal with was quite impressive.
+The list of challenges our client had to deal with was quite impressive.
 It included the need for technical improvement of the app itself, testing its quality, maintaining users’ loyalty, helping the product team to grow the business at the expected pace, and getting additional tech help urgently.

 In the few days after signing a contract, Skelia provided the detailed analysis of current solution performance and provided the detailed plan for the further app re-engineering.
-Then Skelia has built a dedicated team for Opalescent that has particularly strong experience and knowledge in cross-platform development:
+Then Skelia has built a dedicated team that has particularly strong experience and knowledge in cross-platform development:

 One full-stack developer